FACTOSolution/Site-Quimica/README.md

 * Django-roles-permissions

-> Used to set the authentication in our views
+> Used to set the authentication in our views.